Polymer/old-docs-site/app/1.0/blog/2016-08-18-polymer-starter-kit-or-polymer-cli.md

 resource they should choose when creating a new project.

-To make it as easy as possible to get started building Polymer projects we’ve turned Polymer Starter Kit into a template that can be used with Polymer CLI!
+To make it as easy as possible to get started building Polymer projects we’ve turned Polymer Starter Kit into a template that you can use with Polymer CLI!

 ![An example page showing Polymer Starter Kit in the browser](images/starter-kit-preview.jpg)

-Update your version of polymer-cli:
+Update your version of Polymer CLI:

 ```
 npm install -g polymer-cli